mubbshraakram/Skyntic/README.md

-SKYNTIC — Modern Weather Dashboard
+# SKYNTIC — Modern Weather Dashboard

-SKYNTIC is a modern, responsive weather dashboard built with React, JavaScript, Vite, and the Open-Meteo API.
+**SKYNTIC** is a modern, responsive weather dashboard built with **React, JavaScript, Vite, and the Open-Meteo API**.
 It transforms live weather data into a clean and intuitive dashboard with dynamic weather conditions, detailed metrics, and a multi-day forecast.

-✨ Features
+## ✨ Features

 - 🔎 Search weather by city
 - 📍 Current-location weather